isabella232/active-learning-detect/cli/README.md

 `TAGGING_LOCATION` is the location on the user's machine where media will be downloaded `TAGGING_USER` is your username.
 `TAGGING_IMAGE_DIR` is the location where images will be downloaded, usually /AllImages folder inside tagging_location.

 `TAGGING_IMAGE_DIR` is the location where all images will be downloaded to for training `TAGGED_OUTPUT` is the location of the CSV file that will have human labelled data

 ### Commands

-#### Initialize a dataset/Onboard an existing dataset.
+#### Initialize a dataset

+##### Existing Dataset from the file system.

 Usage: `python3 -m cli.cli onboard -f /path/to/images/`

-Assuming your directory `/path/to/images` is a flat directory of images, you can use this CLI invocation to upload your images to a temporary storage container.
+You can use this CLI invocation to upload images on your local file system to a temporary storage container, and onboard them into your dataset. *

-The onboarding function is then invoked, processing your images into the database, making them available for downloading.
+##### Existing Dataset already stored in a blob storage container

+Usage: `python3 -m cli.cli onboard -a MyStorageAccount -c MyStorageContainer -k MyStorageAccountKey`

+You can use this CLI invocation to onboard images that are already in a storage account and onboard them into your dataset.

 #### Download